nextcloud/documentation/admin_manual/configuration_files/encryption_configuration.rst

 When files on external storage are encrypted in ownCloud, you cannot share them directly from the external storage services, but only through ownCloud sharing because the key to decrypt the data never leaves the ownCloud server.

-The main purpose of the ownCloud server-side encryption is to protect users' files on remote storage, and to do it easily and seamlessly from within ownCloud.

 ownCloud's server-side encryption generates a strong encryption key, which is unlocked by user's passwords.
 Your users don't need to track an extra